Rainsville was incorporated in 1956.

 According to Census figures, Rainsville's population grew about 16% between 1990 and 2000, and about 32% between 1980 and 1990.

 Rainsville's business community features a variety of industry, along with professionals such as healthcare providers and lawyers, and retail stores.
-Due to a large number of businesses in the healthcare sector, and with four banks in the city, Rainsville could easily be considered the healthcare and financial hub of Sand Mountain.
-The industrial sector's most notable products include church furniture, steel products, cardboard bailers, and plastic parts for new Honda mini vans.
-The Rainsville Chamber of Commerce Inc. has about 125 members, and there are over 250 businesses in the city.
+Due to a large number of businesses in the healthcare sector, and with four banks and a credit union, Rainsville could easily be considered both a healthcare and a financial hub of Sand Mountain.
+The industrial sector's most notable products include church furniture, steel products, cardboard bailers, and plastic parts for Honda mini vans and SUVs.
+The Rainsville Chamber of Commerce Inc. has about 145 members, and there are over 220 businesses in the city.

 Average annual temperature: 57 degrees